CHANDAN1315/CP-Notes/Bit-manipulation/Bit magic.md

         mask = '' (00100000)
         ch | mask = 'a' (01100001)

-11) is power of 2
+11. is power of 2

         x and !(x & (x-1))

-12) Check the given number is power of (x) or not
+12. Check the given number is power of (x) or not

         ceil(logx(n)) == floor(logx(n))

-13) To find the right most set bit
+13. To find the right most set bit

         n & ~(n-1)

+14. Inbuilt function

+        Number of leading zeroes: builtin_clz(x)
+        Number of trailing zeroes : builtin_ctz(x)
+        Number of 1-bits: __builtin_popcount(x)